-(a) Plan Components
+a) Plan Components

-(i) Statement of BMP policy.
-The BMP Plan must include a statement of management commitment to provide the necessary financial, staff,

-- equipment, and training resources to develop and implement the BMP Plan on a continuing basis. - (ii) Structure, functions, and procedures of the BMP Committee.
+- (i) Statement of BMP policy.
+The BMP Plan must include a statement of management commitment to provide the necessary financial, staff, equipment, and training resources to develop and implement the BMP Plan on a continuing basis. - (ii) Structure, functions, and procedures of the BMP Committee.
 The BMP Plan must establish a BMP Committee responsible for developing, implementing, and maintaining the BMP Plan. - (iii) Description of potential pollutant sources. - (iv) Risk identification and assessment. - (v) Standard operating procedures to achieve the above objectives and specific best management practices (see below). - (vi) Reporting of BMP incidents.
 The reports must include a description of the circumstances leading to the incident, corrective actions taken and recommended changes to operating and maintenance practices to prevent recurrence. - (vii) Materials compatibility. - (viii) Good housekeeping. - (ix) Inspections. - (x) Preventative maintenance and repair. - (xi) Security. - (xii) Employee training. - (xiii) Recordkeeping and reporting. - (xiv) Prior evaluation of any planned modifications to the facility to ensure that the requirements of the BMP plan are considered as part of the modifications. - (xv) Final constructed site plans, drawings and maps (including detailed storm water outfall/culvert configurations). - b) Specific Best Management Practices.
-The BMP Plan must establish specific BMPs or other measures to achieve the objectives under part II.C. and which ensure that the following specific requirements are met: - (i) Solids, sludges, or other pollutants removed in the course of treatment or control of water and wastewaters must be disposed of in a manner such as to prevent any pollutant from such materials from entering navigable waters. - (ii) Ensure proper management of solid and hazardous waste in accordance with regulations promulgated under the Resource Conservation and Recovery Act (RCRA).
-Management practices required under RCRA regulations must be referenced in the BMP Plan.
+The BMP Plan must establish specific BMPs or other measures to achieve the objectives under part II.B. and which ensure that the following specific requirements are met:

-DRAFT Permit No.: WA-002591-7 Page 13 of 25
+Permit No.: WA-002591-7 Page 13 of 25